-2. Use the ps command to list the running processes owned by you.
+2. Use the ps command to display running processes.

 $ ps -x